 That said, it's best to secure a place as early as possible, and expats moving for business should try and get help from their employer.
 The admissions process is extremely competitive and waiting lists at popular schools can be extremely long.

 Public schools in India won't meet most expats' standards.
 Class sizes exceed international norms; facilities may be mediocre at best; and administrative and budgetary issues are far too common.

 Some public schools in India teach in English but many don't, which creates a language barrier that expat children struggle to overcome.

 Private schools in India

-Children sit for exams as early as pre-school, and the stringent series of testing doesn't let up until graduation.
+Students are incredibly competitive and are pushed to perform by their families, and society in general.
+Children start taking exams as early as pre-school and the stringent series of tests doesn't let up until graduation.

 International schools in India

 International schools are ideal for expats who want their children to continue with their home-country curriculum.
 They also maintain their home country's primary teaching language and tend to employ familiar methods of instruction.

 American and British international schools are well-represented across India and a number of schools representing other countries have opened in larger cities.